Rasyidannas/clean-code/6_Objects, Classes & Data Containers.md

 # How to write clean Class

 1. You typically should prefer many small classes over a few large classes or Classes should have a Single-Responsibility Principle (SRP) (e.g A Product class is responsible for change the product name)
+2. Use at least a couple of the available properties (Medium Cohesion)

 # What the difference between Object and Data Container